 The employer is not responsible for filing any forms or fees.
 Students can obtain an OPT recommendation from a designated School official, an advisor in International Student and Scholar Services at DePaul University, then mail the OPT application along with copies of other requested documents to USCIS (U.S. Citizenship and Immigration Services).
 Within approximately 90 days, USCIS approves the application and issues an EAD (Employment Authorization Document), a card which indicates the period of OPT.

 Can international students work long-term in the U.S.?

 Eligible students may be able to transition from OPT or AT to an employer-sponsored temporary working visa (H1-B).
-The International Student & Scholar Services office cannot advise on the H-1B process; please contact your internal counsel or an experienced immigration attorney for more information about the application process.
+International Student and Scholar Services cannot advise on the H-1B process; please contact your internal counsel or an experienced immigration attorney for more information about the application process.

 Useful Links and Resources for Employers

 1. Finding an Immigration Attorney In Your Area: http://aila.org